Line 19 (Shanghai Metro)

 Line 19 is an under construction subway line on the Shanghai Metro.
 Its termini are planned to be Baoshan Railway Station and Hongjian Road.
 It is planned to be 46.2 km in length, with 34 stations.
 The line hopes to ease car congestion along Pudong South Road, as well as reduce crowding on the southern part of line 8, and the northern sections of lines 1 and 3.

-The line was announced by the Municipal government in 2016 and is planned to finish construction and open between Baoshan Railway Station and Yierba Jinian Road on 30 December 2027.
-The south section between Hongjian Road and is planned to finish construction in 2029, and the middle section between and Yierba Jinian Road in 2032.
+The line was announced by the Municipal government in 2016 and is planned to finish construction and open between Baoshan Railway Station and Yierba Jinian Road in December 2027.
+The south section between Hongjian Road and is planned to finish construction in 2029, and the middle section between and Yierba Jinian Road in 2031.